- Ryan C. Harris Learning Teaching Center

 - Write Place

 - Experiential Learning

 Midterm Instructional Diagnosis

-Faculty member turns over the class to the facilitator and leaves the room.
+Faculty member turns over the class to the facilitator and leaves the classroom for 15-20 minutes.

 What is helping you learn in this course?